Climbing Mont Blanc with Much Better Adventures.

 This is the original route taken by Jacques Balmat and Dr Michel Paccard in 1786, which takes the most direct line up to the summit as viewed from Chamonix.
 Nowadays people will start by taking the cable car to the Plan de l’Aiguille station and cross the Bossons Glacier to the Grand Mulets Hut which sits at 3051m.
 From here you ascend to the Col du Dome which is exposed to crevasses and serac fall, before joining the Bosses ridge to the summit.
 This route is commonly used for ski touring in spring for those aiming to ski from the summit of Mont Blanc.

-How fit do I need to be to climb Mont Blanc?
+How Fit do I Need to Be to Climb Mont Blanc?

 Climbing Mont Blanc is not easy.
-People often ask if climber Mont Blanc is harder than climbing Mount Kilimanjaro, the highest mountain in Africa.
+People often ask if climbing Mont Blanc is harder than climbing Mount Kilimanjaro, the highest mountain in Africa.
 While Kilimanjaro might be higher at 5,895m, make no mistake, climbing Mont Blanc is significantly more difficult.

 How to Train and Prepare for A Trekking Expedition